 It is also one of the few options under $20, which makes it an affordable purchase jam-packed with all the features you need.
 Although it may not be the best option for travel, only folding to 27 inches, it can be shortened to 16 1/2 inches if you take off the handle.
 In addition, the cane foot design may not make it the best free-standing option, but it can also be replaced with another tip.

 The KingGear Height Adjustable Cane comes with a comfortable foam handle linked to a handy wrist strap.
-The grip handle allows for daily comfort and alleviates wrist pressure effectively, making it usable for long periods of time.
+The grip handle allows for daily comfort and effectively alleviates wrist pressure, making it usable for long periods.
 The height of the cane makes it ideally suited for users between 4'9" and 6'4".

 It has one of the best slip-resistant bases that we've seen on folding walking canes, preventing accidents while walking and turning.
 In fact, the designers have collaborated with doctors and scientists during the development of this product.
 Because of this, it is specially built to meet the mobility needs of seniors.